thg205/thg205.github.io/_posts/2024-05-01-icelandic-housing-market.markdown

     Sorry, your browser doesn't support iframes.
 </iframe>

-Now again looking at Iceland as a whole, we see what regions are the most expensive, both in regards of purchase price of property and the square meter price.
-By hovering ower the graph with your cursor, your able to gain more informations per region!
+Now again looking at Iceland as a whole, we see what regions are the most expensive, both in regards to purchase price of property and the square meter price.
+By hovering ower the graph with your cursor, you're able to gain more informations per region!

 <iframe src="{{page.avg_price_choro}}" width="100%" height="400px" frameborder="0">
     Sorry, your browser doesn't support iframes.